derethil/usu-optt-forms/README.md

 *Note: This script runs switches to each form using `app/webpack/currentForm.ts` and builds the project for each one via `npm run build`.
 Additionally it creates a `production.zip` archive for ease of use.*

 You'll then need to SSH into USU's servers and replace the current files with the new versions stored in `dist/structure`.
 Contact your supervisor to get access.

+## Documentation

+More detailed documentation can be found in the `docs` folder.